cloudnativegeo/cloudnativegeo.org/content/blog/CNG-talks-at-AGU.md

 ### Wednesday Dec 11

-**VirtualiZarr: Create Virtual Zarr Stores Using Xarray Syntax:** This paper presents VirtualiZarr, a tool that allows accessing old file formats (like netCDF) as if they were stored in cloud-optimized formats (like Zarr).
+**VirtualiZarr - Create Virtual Zarr Stores Using Xarray Syntax:** This paper presents VirtualiZarr, a tool that allows accessing old file formats (like netCDF) as if they were stored in cloud-optimized formats (like Zarr).
 The authors will demonstrate using the Worthy Ocean Alkalinity Enhancement Efficiency Map dataset, which consists of ~40TB of data spread across ~500,000 netCDF files.
 Presented by Thomas Nicholas from Worthy, LLC.
  [Learn more.](https://agu.confex.com/agu/agu24/meetingapp.cgi/Paper/1725217)

 **Supporting Open Science with the CF Metadata Conventions for NetCDF:** This talk highlights the Climate and Forecast (CF) conventions, a critical standard for sharing and processing Earth science data in netCDF format and in Zarr/GeoZarr.
 Presented by Ethan Davis from NSF Unidata.
 [Learn more.](https://agu.confex.com/agu/agu24/meetingapp.cgi/Paper/1771431)